+Restoring pools and spas to a condition fit for use is not as simple as some might think.
 Homeowners must assume that floodwaters are contaminated with chemicals, fertilizers, oils, gasoline, sewage, bacteria, germs, silt, and debris.
 This contamination persists long after the floodwaters have receded.

-In addition, flooding leaves behind water-damaged electrical equipment in homes, swimming pools, and other outdoor living spaces.
+In addition, flooding leaves behind waterdamaged electrical equipment in homes, swimming pools and other outdoor living spaces.
 After the storm, the primary concern is always for the safety of those affected.
-Always exercise special care to protect yourself, your family (including pets), and other people during the clean-up and recovery period.
+Always exercise special care to protect yourself, your family (including pets) and other people during the cleanup and recovery period.
+This edition of Tech Notes discusses both safety precautions for those performing the postflood cleanup and general procedures for making pools and spas safe again for use by swimmers and bathers.